 It’s still birthday month, and I’m looking forward to using the present Russ gave me, a new molcajete.
 This is the third one to come into my life.
-I’m not sure where the first one is, the second one, a cute little piggy shape, is now Chucha’s dog food dish, and now my third one, ample enough to grind a salsa or guacamole without spills.
+I’m not sure what happened to the first one.
+The second one, a cute little piggy shape, is now Chucha’s dog food dish.
+And now my third one, ample enough to grind a salsa or guacamole without spills.

 Before I use it to make guacamole, it needs to be seasoned to smooth the surface and remove rock grit.
 According to Diana Kennedy’s book, From my Mexican Kitchen, this is done by three grindings of raw rice, each handful ground to a powder.
 By the third time, there should be no visible rock bits, and the ground rice should be white, not gray.
 If you try this, be ready for a work-out, or turn to your strong-armed mate for help as I did.